Written & Photographed by Kelly Ryerson

 If you decide not to take a car out, every hotel has a listing of day trips which I did when I came out alone.

-Bridge Between Continents (images BBC1-5) It was a bit of a drive out but worth it.
+Bridge Between Continents, it was a bit of a drive out but worth it.
 Simply walk to the bridge and climb down to the black sand and see the divide between the EuroAsian plate and the North American plate.
 And a failed attempt at holding the bridge up, a la leaning tower of Pisa.

 Check out the Seljalandsfoss waterfall.
 You can walk behind it, which is such a grand feeling, and also the Seljavallalaug Geothermal.